josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_two_prongs_one_fork.md

 it kinda reads like that one girl/guy in your friendship group who you always knew was a bit cautious/pessimistic, but now you've actually paid attention to the fulness of what theyre saying, and theyre just shitting on everyones parade to make sure you dont make froends at the party they cant go to.

 once you see it, you cant unsee it. that vibe.

+---

+bingo:

+we've got the accusation of the blood-borne virus. ca-ching.

+oh, in case thepeople who've been all over my records have been putting this out there:

+i don't have hiv, but i do gave antibodies to it; i am one of many people who have contributed to medical trials aimed towards vaccination for transmission.

+this means i can "look" hiv positive on first draw, but if you serotype me you'll always get a negetive.

+confuses the hell out of anyone who doesnt understand the science and often flags on low-qc automated medical systems.

+anyway;

+you're welcome for my service.

+there also just shouldnt be the stigma around this that continues to endure.

+people keeo tying hiv and purity, yet don't seem to realise that the children they have *must have come from somewhere*.

+seriously. you're all so strange.